 It must also be noted that 90% of patients with non-dysplastic BO will have a constant cell type that will not progress to cancer, and they are more likely to die from an unrelated disease.

 Barrett’s Oesophagus is present in the majority of all OAC cases but will not be seen if the tumour has arisen from a non-Barrett’s source or if a large tumour has over-grown the original Barrett’s.

 The ASPECT trial has shown that taking Esomeprazole and aspirin can reduce the risk of developing cancer for those with BO.

-The mortality rate for all oesophageal cancer in a group of patients already known to have Barrett’s Oesophagus was found to be 11-fold higher than would otherwise be expected in a comparable group without Barrett’s, and in relation to OAC it was 25 times higher.
+The UK Barrett's Oesophagus Registry (now closed) enabled a calculation to be made for the mortality rate for all oesophageal cancer in a group of patients already known to have Barrett’s Oesophagus and found mortality to be 11-fold higher than would otherwise be expected in a comparable group without Barrett’s.
+In relation to OAC it was 25 times higher.